Canon 1D X vs T3i

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, and both provide the same movie specifications (1080/30p).

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1DX and the T3i are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1DX offers a wider field of view (100%) than the one in the T3i (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1DX has a higher magnification (0.76x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D X and Canon T3i along with similar information for a selection of comparators.

 One feature that is present on the 1DX, but is missing on the T3i is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The T3i has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1DX does not have a selfie-screen.